 Events such as NCSAM serve a great message and a clear reminder to bolster our privacy arsenal before it’s too late.
 This year, NCSAM 2020 has a bold theme of “Do Your Part. #BeCyberSmart.”
 This message stresses the importance of personal responsibilities when accessing the internet, such as having a secure internet connection and knowledge of what might be risky while interacting online.

 Parenting in the 21st century is way more demanding than it was ever before, and it is all due to the double-edged sword, known as technology.
 We say double-edged because technology has helped parents simplify many parenting tasks, for instance keeping an eye on their kids’ whereabouts, restricting them from accessing certain content, etc.

-However, some technological advancements are proving to be a quite a dangerous hassle for parents since they can effectively expose the privacy of the younger generation.
+However, some technological advancements are proving to be quite a dangerous hassle for parents since they can effectively expose the privacy of the younger generation.
 Topping the list is the easy accessibility to smart devices and applications, which are exposing kids to growing online threats.

 When we talk about kids and the digital threats, we discuss issues like cyberbullying, cyberstalking, catfishing, online sexual harassment, and whatnot.
 As parents, it is our job to protect our kids from online predators, harassers, stalkers and every other kind of creep that could harm not just the privacy of our kids but also their life.

 Where do we start from?
 You may innocently wonder.